polarsquad/kubernetes-developer-workshop/www/content/updates.md

 menu: true
 ---

-Concratulations, now you have service running in Kubernetes!
+Congratulations, now you have service running in Kubernetes!

 Later on you want to update your service without any downtime.
 Kubernetes makes this easy for you!
 If you update the _Deployment_ and `kubectl apply -f deployment.yml`, Kubernetes start to make rolling upgrade, start and stop _Pods_ to reach the desired state.